Dancing with the Stars (American TV series) season 15: Week 6: Country Week

 Each couple danced to a country song.
 Each individual routine included a solo portion by the celebrity.
 All of the couples also did a group dance.
 The couple that impressed the judges the most received two bonus points; that was Kirstie & Maks.
 Couples are listed in the order they performed.

 Week 7: Dance Fusion Week

-Each couple performed a fusion dance of two previously learned dance styles.
-Due to the presidential election and effects of Hurricane Sandy for East Coast viewers, no elimination took place.
-There was also a swing dance marathon.
+Each couple performed a fusion dance of two previously learned dance styles, followed by a swing dance marathon.
+Due to the presidential election and the effects of Hurricane Sandy for East Coast viewers, no elimination took place.
 Mark Ballas performed with Shawn Johnson this week, because Derek Hough was out with an injury.
 Couples are listed in the order they performed.

 Week 8: Veterans Day/Trio Week

-Each couple selected one professional who had either previously eliminated or participated in the dance troupe to perform with them in their Latin routine.
+In honor of Veterans Day, the first round featured performances to songs that pay homage to servicemen and women.
+Each couple also selected one professional who had either been previously eliminated or had participated in the dance troupe to perform with them in their Latin routine.
 There was a double elimination.
-In honor of Veterans Day, the first round featured performances to songs that pay homage to servicemen and women.
 Couples are listed in the order they performed.